-Plan A minors are most typical in the College and usually consist of at least 18 hours with at least 6 hours above the 299 level.
+Plan A minors are most typical and usually consist of at least 18 hours with at least 6 hours at the 300 or 400 level.

 Plan B Minor

-Plan B minors may only be followed when students have 2 minors, or a 2nd major.
-They typically have fewer hours required than for a single Plan A minor.
+Plan B minors may only be followed when students have at least two other elements of their degree program, a primary major and either a minor or second major.
+They typically have fewer hours required than a Plan A minor.
 Not all minors are available as a Plan B option.

 Minors in Other Colleges